micha2718l/PyCon2020/so_long_and_thanks_for_all_the_fish.md

     - A conclusion will be made about the power of using open source scientific software, Python/NumPy/SciPy in particular.
 As well as a call to action for anyone interested in helping protect the creatures we share this world with; and a reassurance that these ideas and techniques are not beyond anyone with a basic knowledge of programming, or at least a desire to learn.

 # Audience
 The intended audience for this talk is first and foremost anyone interested in the wonderful world of dolphins and the conversations they are having.
 From a technical perspective, those at an intermediate level will learn the most details of how to work with large amounts of audio data, specifically in the realm of spectral analysis.
-From a Python perspective there should be ample tips and tricks that anyone from a beginner to expert should be able to pick up something useful.
+From a Python perspective there should be ample tips and tricks that anyone from beginner to expert should be able to pick up something useful.

 # Additional Notes